Dushyantgoswami/docs/docs/developers/evm-rollapp/integrate-metamask.md

 Currency Symbol (optional): PHOTON
 ```

-## Import Account to MetaMask
+## Import a RollApp account to MetaMask

-Click again on the top right circle and select Import Account (make sure that the `Private Key` option is selected).
+Click again on the top right avatar and select `Import Account` (make sure that the `Private Key` option is selected).

-Export your private key from the terminal using the following command:
+Export your private key by running the following command:

 ```sh
 # the key is taken from the 'init.sh' script founds in the ethermint repo.